danidiaz/vim-haskell-pica-completions/README.md

 A bunch of useful Vim dictionary (`:h i_Ctrl-X_Ctrl-K`) and thesaurus (`:h i_Ctrl-X_Ctrl-T`) completions for Haskell.

 - Doubting yet again between `MultiparamTypeClasses` and `MultiParamTypeClasses`?
 No worry, just type `Mu<Ctrl-X><Ctrl-K>` to autocomplete.
-All language extensions and its negations are available for dictionary completion.
+All language extensions and their negations are available for dictionary completion.

 - Evergreen cabal file dilemma: is it **aeson-lens** or **lens-aeson**?
 Better type `aeson<Ctrl-X><Ctrl-T>` and the correct alternative will appear as a synonym.
 Many groups of related packages are available for thesaurus completion.